BlackPhlox/bevy_cam_gizmo/README.md

 This is a modified version of [bevy_transform_gizmo](https://github.com/ForesightMiningSoftwareCorporation/bevy_transform_gizmo).

+Camera Gizmo useful for changing camera-angles or if using a mousepad for in editors.

 This Bevy plugin adds a transform gizmo to entities in the scene, allowing you to drag and rotate meshes with your mouse.

 ![image](https://user-images.githubusercontent.com/25123512/128579461-538723fe-f091-4701-85bc-2dafa2a73462.png)